 Smile Train has funded the costs of training in cleft surgery, delivered in Accra.

 Surge+restore are USA-based partners of ReSurge Africa.
-President/treasurer of Surge+restore Dr Robert Scott Brown is a Director of ReSurge Africa.
+Founded by former Resurge director Dr Scott Brown.